Amazon: Woody Allen's #MeToo comments wrecked movie deal

 Regardless, Quinn said, Allen planned to produce a new movie this summer.

-Klieger cited the comment to say it was proof Allen does not need Amazon to finish his films.
+They cited several quotes by Allen in a magazine article including: "You don't want it to lead to a witch-hunt atmosphere, a Salem atmosphere, where every guy in an office who winks at a woman is suddenly having to call a lawyer to defend himself."

+They also noted that after Dylan Farrow recounted her memories of sexual abuse in January 2018, Allen publicly dismissed the statements in a newspaper article as "cynically using" #MeToo for attention.

-Klieger said that within a month of signing the contract, Allen made public comments about the movement that were insensitive and resulted in controversy "in Hollywood and outside of Hollywood."
+Klieger told the judge Allen's public comments resulted in controversy "in Hollywood and outside of Hollywood."

 The effect of the comments mean the pictures can no longer be made or promoted, Klieger said.

-After hearing from both lawyers, the judge set a schedule for the case that stretches into next year.
+After hearing both lawyers, the judge set a case schedule stretching into next year.

 Allen and possibly Amazon founder Jeff Bezos, among others, were likely to provide depositions unless the case is resolved through private mediation in coming weeks.